Code-Institute-Submissions/milestoneproject2/README.md

 * The basic structure for the graph.js file and some of the CSS stylings (which I felt worked well with the dashboard I had created, but with slight alterations) were obtained from the dashboard project in the Interactive Frontend Module.

-* The arrow glyphicon was sourced from: https://fontawesome.com/icons/arrow-circle-down?style=solid
+* The arrow glyphicon was sourced from [here](https://fontawesome.com/icons/arrow-circle-down?style=solid).

 * Aid for the number display function was obtained from my mentor (Mossa Hassan).

-* Aid for the second Jasmine Test was obtained from https://github.com/Migacz85/data-visualisation.
+* Aid for the second and third Jasmine Tests were obtained from [here](https://github.com/Migacz85/data-visualisation).

 # Media

-* The data obtained for this project was obtained from https://www.kaggle.com/spscientist/students-performance-in-exams
+* The data obtained for this project was obtained from [Kaggle](https://www.kaggle.com/spscientist/students-performance-in-exams).

 # Acknowledgements